saikrishnakovuru/HTML-CSS/YouTube/text-styles/text-styles.md

 The special characters like dot and tick are called entities, we can google for `html entity dot` for teh dot we have a hexadecimal code `&#183;`.

+## text-align

+Moves the paragraphs to the center.

 ## default margins in paragraphs

 Paragraphs in HTML by default get some margin, which resulting in teh extra spacing while having 2 paragraphs one by one.
 We can manually override them giving our preferred margin like `margin-bottom: 5px`.